twinfoundation/federated-catalogue/apps/federated-catalogue-rest-server/deploy/README.md

 2. Build the docker image

 (For testing purposes you might need to add these instructions to the Dockerfile recipe).
-`rootCA.pem` must be the mkdcert rootCA ypu are using locally to serve evidence credentials.
+`rootCA.pem` must be the mkcert rootCA ypu are using locally to serve evidence credentials.

 ```docker
 COPY rootCA.pem /usr/local/share/ca-certificates/rootCA.pem